canpesc/common-digital-layout/README.md

 # Plan

 1. Complete skeleton of XSLT sets
+2. Provide easy-to-use demonstrable XML -> HTML -> PDF processes
-2. Share with CanPESC user group
+3. Share with CanPESC user group
-3. Share with PESC Standards group
+4. Share with PESC Standards group
-4. Propose standard
+5. Propose standard

 # TODO

 * [ ] Ensure all core elements are represented in vanilla transforms
+* [ ] Localization files (i.e. move labels out of core transforms)
+* [ ] Restructure to minimize use of HTML tables
 * [ ] Find more examples of XSTL transformation tools
 * [ ] Find more samples of PDF rendering tools
 * [ ] Provide different stylesheet examples
+* [ ] Use external template file for styles
+* [ ] Add IDs to each main div/element to support greater styling options